California 128

 California 128 continues east through the rugged terrain that dominates the landscape between Napa Valley and the Sacramento Valley (Central Valley).
 Photos taken 07/07/07.

 Eastbound California 128 approaches Lower Chiles Road north to Pope Valley.
 Turn right to follow California 128 east to Lake Berryessa and Winters.
-Look for the Nichelini Winery vineyards on the left side of the state highway.
+Look for the Nichelini Winery vineyards on the left side of the state route.
 Photo taken 07/07/07.

 This California 128 reassurance shield is posted after the Lower Chiles Road intersection.
 Photo taken 07/07/07.